New England Journal of Medicine July 17, 2014

 Endpoint

-Composite of death, MI, stroke, hospitalization for ACS, or revascularization
+Composite of CHD death, nonfatal MI, ischemic stroke, hospitalization for ACS, or symptom-driven revascularization

-Key result: The addition of niacin to statin therapy did not significantly reduce the risk of cardiovascular events despite significant increases in HDL cholesterol and decreases in triglycerides.
+Key result: The addition of ezetimibe to statin therapy significantly reduced the risk of cardiovascular events compared to statin therapy alone.

 Tailored to your role